jdrichardsappacad/react-2021/week-14/practices/04-react-router-intro/README.md

 2. Stocks
 3. Movies

-Note, in your `package.json` that we are using the `react-router-dom` package.
+Note, in your `package.json` that we are using the `react-router-dom` version 5 package.
 This package that will give us access to all of the components in React Router.

 Take a look at the code that has already been created in the application.
 You will notice there is a `movieData.js` file with a named export variable assigned